Carska Bara: Nature Reserve

+The pond was declared an Important Bird Area in 1989, and later a part of the Emerald network.

 Hotel "Sibila" was open at the entrance into the reserve.
 The visiting season lasts from May to October and the number of visitors in limited to 15,000 per year.
 Navigation is forbidden on the ponds, but it is allowed along the Old Begej.

 Controversies

 Fish ponds

 Condition of the reserve gradually worsened since 2001.
 Fish farm "Еčka" was privatized and sold to the "Mirotin" company from Vrbas, and the maintenance of the reserve stopped almost immediately.
 Additionally, the fish ponds of "Еčka“ extends directly to the north from the Carska Bara and are considered the greatest polluters of the bog.
 City of Zrenjanin formed a special ecological institute "Natural reserves" and since 2014 has been asking the state government to change the decision on the reserve's management, claiming that it is not logical that the greatest polluter administers the reserve, that Vojvodina's provincial government provided funds for the dredging of the canals but that hasn't been done and that managers of the company openly stated that they have neither the experts nor the interest to work on the preservation of the bog.
 In August 2017 the touristic cruise by the boat on the bog was suspended as the canals got filled with silt, due to the lack of maintenance, which prevents the navigation.

 "Еčka" disputed the claims, alleging that they take care of the reserve, maintain it properly and feed the pond with the fresh water from their fish ponds and pumping it from the Tisza, which is some 25 km to the west.
 They also claim that the boating is temporarily closed due to the low water level caused by the big drought of 2017.
 Local environmentalists maintain that the drought is not the only reason.
 They claim that fishpond, though obliged by the law, doesn't monitor the oscillations of the water.
 In spring, the fishpond should fill the Carska Bara with the fresh water, allowing for the spawning to occur, but they don't do that.
 However, during fall, they discharge the polluted wastewater into the pond.
 By this, they reduce the spawning, block the natural fluctuation of the water and fills the pond with mud.
 That way, the delicate flora and fauna change quickly, rapidly dying out.